m-walas/HomeAIVision/documentation/troubleshooting.md

 **Solution**:

-- **Notification Service**: Ensure that a notification service is correctly set up in Home Assistant.
+- Notification Service: Ensure that a notification service is correctly set up in Home Assistant.
-- **Integration Settings**: Check that the `send_notifications` option is enabled in the integration settings.
+- Integration Settings: Check that the `send_notifications` option is enabled in the integration settings.
-- **Logs**: Look into Home Assistant logs for any errors related to notification services.
+- Logs: Look into Home Assistant logs for any errors related to notification services.

-## 7. High Motion Detection False Positives
+## 7. Motion Detection Too Sensitive or Not Sensitive Enough

-**Symptom**: The integration frequently detects motion where there is none.
+**Symptom**: The integration frequently detects motion when there is none (false positives) or fails to detect motion when it occurs (false negatives).

 **Solution**:

-- **Sensitivity Settings**: Adjust the `motion_detection_min_area` and `confidence_threshold` settings to better suit your environment.

-    *Note*: Please refer to the [Camera Processing Documentation](camera_processing.md) for a better explanation and understanding of how camera images are analyzed.
+- Adjust Sensitivity Level: HomeAIVision allows you to set the sensitivity level (low, medium, high) for motion detection.
+  - **Low Sensitivity**: Use this setting if you're experiencing too many false positives.
+It requires more significant changes in the image to detect motion.
+  - **High Sensitivity**: Use this setting if the system is not detecting motion when it should.
+It will detect smaller changes in the image.
+- Modify Motion Detection Parameters:
+  - `motion_detection_interval`: Adjust the interval between motion detection checks.
+A shorter interval may improve responsiveness but increase CPU usage.

-- **Lighting Conditions**: Ensure consistent lighting to reduce false positives caused by shadows or flickering lights.
+- Consistent Lighting: Ensure that the environment has consistent lighting conditions to reduce false detections caused by shadows or light changes.
-- **Camera Quality**: Higher resolution cameras provide better image quality, which can improve motion detection accuracy.
+- Camera Positioning: Adjust the camera angle or position to reduce background movements (like trees or traffic) that might trigger motion detection.

 ## 8. Image Saving Issues